-- Towels must be available for teams and umpires. - Designate drug testing area should championship be selected. - NCAA cups and coolers must be used at all times at the finals.
-For regionals and super regionals, plain cups and coolers must be used or covered.
+- Towels must be available for teams and umpires. - Designate drug testing area should championship be selected.

+• NCAA cups and coolers must be used at all times at the finals.
+For regionals, plain cups and coolers must be used or covered.